lokuciejewski/m122_blackpill_converter/README.md

 The `qmk-vial` fork for this converter can be found [here](https://github.com/lokuciejewski/vial-qmk).
 Follow the instructions in the [readme](https://github.com/lokuciejewski/vial-qmk/blob/vial/keyboards/converter/ibm_m122/readme.md) to build and flash the firmware.

-This conversion was tested on my 1394104 model M which was bundled with an IBM InfoView II terminal model 3482.
+This conversion was tested on my 1394104 model M which was bundled with an IBM InfoWindow II terminal model 3482.

 ![converter mount](./media/converter/converter_mounted.jpg)